Umbrella insurance policy vs. LLC for rental properties: Which should I use?

 Read more: Should landlords use an LLC for their rental property?

-For many landlords, yes, you should both form an LLC and take out an umbrella policy.
+For many landlords, the circumstances make sense to both form an LLC and take out an umbrella policy.
 Smart landlords recognize that these strategies work together to create comprehensive liability protection that neither achieves alone.

 An LLC provides the legal barrier between your personal and business assets, while umbrella insurance provides financial protection when claims exceed your base coverage limits.
 Think of the LLC as your first line of defense and umbrella insurance as your financial safety net if that defense is breached or insufficient.